Kristaps Zīle

-Kristaps Zīle (born 24 December 1997) is a Latvian professional ice hockey defenceman currently playing for HC Litvínov of the Czech Extraliga (ELH).
+Kristaps Roberts Zīle (born 24 December 1997) is a Latvian professional ice hockey defenceman for Bílí Tygři Liberec of the Czech Extraliga (ELH).

 Playing career

 Zīle started his junior career in Latvia and joined Dinamo Riga youth club HK Riga of MHL in 2014.
 Next season on January 17, 2016 he made his KHL debut in 4:2 win against Admiral Vladivostok.
 He is signed with Dinamo Riga through 2019.

 International play

 Zīle represented Latvia on junior level.
 He was selected by Bob Hartley for 2018 world championships roster.
 He made his WC debut on opening game against Norway.

+He represented Latvia at the 2023 IIHF World Championship where he recorded two assists and won a bronze medal, Latvia's first ever IIHF World Championship medal.